Correlations of sieve weights and distributions of zeros: Comparison with the alternative hypothesis

 Thus it seems reasonable to describe Theorem \ref{Theorem GGOS} of G--G--\"{O}--S as `half' the AH bound.
-Indeed, G--G--\"{O}--S work with a sieving level $z = T^{\frac{1}{2} - \varepsilon}$; if one could double the exponent and take $z = T^{1- \varepsilon}$ then one could achieve the AH bound.
+Indeed, G--G--\"{O}--S work with a sieving level $z = T^{\frac{1}{2} - \varepsilon}$; if one could double the exponent and take $z = T^{1- \varepsilon}$ then one could achieve the AH bound. \\

-The asymptotics (\ref{eq: assumption to get AH bound}) and (\ref{eq: assumption to get AH bound 2}) do not seem quite as formidable as (\ref{eq: twin prime necessity}).
-However, to prove them -- even assuming $AP(1)$ -- one would nonetheless need to detect extra cancellations in the sum coming from the oscillations in $\rho_{z,d}$, above and beyond the cancellation from Conjecture \ref{Conjecture Montgomery APs}.
-Of course there is a history of using `well-factorability' of certain linear sieve weights to prove better distribution in arithmetic progressions than one might otherwise expect (the celebrated work of Bombieri--Friedlander--Iwaniec \cite{BFI86}, say, and more modern work by Maynard \cite{Ma20}), though the cancellation one would need here is outrageously strong.
+The bound \eqref{eq: assumption to get AH bound 2} would follow from square-root cancellation in the Type II sums \eqref{eq: before Bettin Chandee}.
+However, to prove \eqref{eq: assumption to get AH bound} -- even assuming $AP(1)$ -- one would nonetheless need to detect extra cancellations in the sum coming from the oscillations in $\rho_{z,d}$, above and beyond the cancellation from Conjecture \ref{Conjecture Montgomery APs}.
+For $z$ just a little larger than $X^{1/2}$, there is of course a history of using `well-factorability' of certain linear sieve weights $\rho_{z,d}$ to prove better distribution in arithmetic progressions than one could otherwise prove (the celebrated work of Bombieri--Friedlander--Iwaniec \cite{BFI86}, say, and more modern work by Maynard \cite{Ma20}).
+To make progress along these lines one would need to replace the Selberg weight $\lambda_{z,d}$ with a different weight.
+Yet, seeing as we are not sieving but rather taking `major arc approximations' to $\Lambda(n)$, there are fewer choices of weights at our disposal.
+In \cite[p.367]{Go95} Goldston remarks that certain other difficulties arise when using a weight such as $\sum_{d \vert n: d \leqslant z} \mu(d) \log(z/d)$ (concerning the approximation of the singular series for the correlations).